top of page

 A Call to Action for Governments

 To address the challenges facing classical music and opera, it is imperative for governments, particularly in developed regions like the USA and Western Europe, to reform their cultural funding policies.
-Increased investment in the arts is essential to ensure that these art forms continue to thrive and enrich society.
+Increased investment in the arts is essential to ensure these art forms continue to thrive and enrich society.
 This includes creating more opportunities for young musicians and opera singers to perform and receive fair compensation.

 Apply Now for the International Voice Competition Boris Martinovich: Showcase Your Talent and Win Prizes, Promotion, and Performance Opportunities!
 Deadline: April 15, 2026.